stegatxins0/permatabot/README.md

 ## Note

-This repository is no longer maintained and there is a lot of bugs in it.
+This bot is unusable right now.
+There is a lot of bugs in it and this repository is no longer maintained.

 # Permatabot